istio/community/CONTRIBUTING.md

 [contributor license agreements](#contributor-license-agreements) and submit the PR.

-See [Reviewing and Merging Pull Requests for Istio](https://github.com/istio/istio/wiki/Reviewing-and-Merging-Pull-Requests) for the PR review and merge process that we use.
+See [Writing Good Pull Requests](https://github.com/istio/istio/wiki/Writing-Good-Pull-Requests) for guidance on creating pull requests, and [Reviewing Pull Requests](https://github.com/istio/istio/wiki/Reviewing-Pull-Requests) for the PR review we use.

 ## Issues